allegro/allegro.tech/_posts/2018-09-17-custom-solr-collapsing-plugin-development.md

 ## First version of custom plugin

 We decided to create our own optimized filter.
-In order to reduce remembering the number of best collected documents so far, which the Solr collapsing filter does, we  decided to sort the index by the identifier of document group.
-Thanks to this solution, our filter received all documents for each group in sequence.
-A change of the group identifier at the consumption of the following document  was indicating another group of documents and triggered the publication of the best document from the previous group.
+To reduce memory needed to remember best collected documents so far -- which was problematic with Solr collapsing filter, we decided to sort the index using identifier of each variant.
+Thanks to this a group of documents related to given variant were laying next to each other in an index segment.
+A change of the group identifier at the collection time triggers the publication of the best document.

 This way we were able to use the filter to read all documents from the group, select the most suitable one and collect it.
 So during the request we only needed to remember one best document from the group and to compare it with the current one.
-We didn’t need more temporary data, that would need to be cleaned by GC, as in the Solr plugin.
+We didn’t need more temporary data, that would need to be cleaned by GC, as in our first attempt with Collapsing Query Parser.

 ```
 public void collect(int docId) throws IOException {